AdguardTeam/LegalDocs/adguard-dns.io/eula.html.md

 ## 9. Licenses to third party software

 You are granted a license (or sublicense) under the terms of the GNU General Public License (GPL) or other similar license to certain Third Party Software.
 Such licenses allow You to copy, modify, and redistribute the Third Party Software or part of it covered by such licenses, and to obtain its source code.
-If such licenses demand the provision of the source code of any Third Party Software, the Rightholder will provide You with the source code upon receipt of Your request at the Rightholder's email address [support@adguard.com](support@adguard.com).
+If such licenses demand the provision of the source code of any Third Party Software, the Rightholder will provide You with the source code upon receipt of Your request at the Rightholder’s email address [support@adguard.com](support@adguard.com).
 If such licenses demand the provision of rights to use, copy or modify any Third Party Software that are greater than the rights granted herein, such rights will prevail over the rights and restrictions set forth herein.

 ## 10. Miscellaneous